 It’s always great to hit the reset button.
-And what better time to do it than the festive season?
-A time to unwind from the day-to-day and recharge the mind and body, and with the added bonus of celebrating and spending the time with your loved ones.
+And what better time to do it than the holiday season?
+A time to unwind and recharge, with the added bonus of spending time with your loved ones.

-With more than 91% of teachers reporting that their job adversely affects their mental health last year, it seems the perfect time to take a step back and revitalise yourself with a healthy body and mind for the start of the new school term.
+With more than 91% of teachers reporting that their job adversely affects their mental health, it seems the perfect time to take a step back and revitalise yourself with a healthy body and mind for the start of the new school term.

 Here are some of our tips and ideas to get you back on track over the Christmas period: